 What were you doing before LACRM?

-You started as a coding fellow -- what was the fellowship like for you?
+You started as a coding intern -- what was the internship like for you?

 What was it like to then transition to a full-time employee?

 Honestly, it was the easiest thing in the world for me.
 You don’t realize how crazy school really is until you leave.
 I wake up later for work than I did for class and I go home in the evening with no homework to do.
 There are no weird 3-hour psych experiments that you have to fit in between your classes, no squeezing in TA hours on the weekend.
 Working 9 to 5 has been the best thing to ever happen to me.

 What have you learned so far in your career here?

 I learned how to be a software engineer.
 I learned how to plan a project, a new language and framework, how to test, how to really use a database, I learned all the things school tried to teach me about being a software engineer that just didn’t click into place.
 Well, not all the things.
 Everyday I feel like I learn something new.
 And not just about code, about me!
 I’m learning what I like, what I’m capable of, how to speak up, how to ask questions, and what I want to learn more about!
 The things I can learn from this job, right now, feels infinite.

 What’s your day-to-day life like working as a developer at LACRM?